Name

 Primary Site(s)

-Most common sites of involvement: liver, spleen, lymph nodes, bone marrow, skin and lung.
+Systemic disease usually at diagnosis, with involvement of liver, spleen, lymph nodes, bone marrow, skin and lung.

 Coding Manual: